WallStreetMojo

 Advantages

-• It helps to determine the efficiency of the company in respect of production capacity.
+• It helps to determine the company's efficiency in respect of production capacity.

 • It is an important variance as it helps the management balance the books in the operating statement prepared as a part of absorption costing.